Skip to main content

 - name: my-node-pool

-You should not create a node provider per vCluster instead create a single node provider and use it among different vCluster.
+Do not create a node provider per tenant cluster.
+Create a single node provider and share it across tenant clusters.

 Node types

-Node types are machine types that are chosen by vCluster based on its properties, resources and cost.
-Usually you would create a node type for each instance type you want to allow vCluster to choose from, for example this could be different VM sizes or different cloud instance types.
+Node types are machine types that vCluster selects based on properties, resources, and cost.
+Create a node type for each instance type you want vCluster to choose from, such as different VM sizes or cloud instance types.

-vCluster will then choose automatically the best fitting node type based on its requirements.
-If there are no requirements or multiple node types match, the cheapest available node type will be selected.
+vCluster automatically selects the best fitting node type based on requirements.
+If there are no requirements or multiple node types match, vCluster selects the cheapest available node type.

 Properties

-Properties on a node type are similar to labels and let users specify specific traits that can be later used to include or exclude certain node types when vCluster are created.
-Users can define their own custom properties while there are also in-built properties always available to use.
+Properties on a node type are similar to labels and let users specify traits to include or exclude certain node types when tenant clusters are created.
+Users can define custom properties in addition to the always-available built-in properties.

 Use properties